aneasystone/github-trending/README.md

 ## C++

+* 【2023-02-08】[KellanM / OpenAI-Api-Unreal](https://github.com/KellanM/OpenAI-Api-Unreal) - Integration for the OpenAI Api in Unreal Engine
+* 【2023-02-08】[google / draco](https://github.com/google/draco) - Draco is a library for compressing and decompressing 3D geometric meshes and point clouds.
+It is intended to improve the storage and transmission of 3D graphics.
 * 【2023-02-07】[BhavyaBhalla-27 / DSA-Supreme-](https://github.com/BhavyaBhalla-27/DSA-Supreme-) - Here I will be uploading all the codes and homework solutions that I will be solving in my DSA Journey.
 * 【2023-02-06】[MultiMC / Launcher](https://github.com/MultiMC/Launcher) - A custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once
 * 【2023-02-05】[flutter-webrtc / flutter-webrtc](https://github.com/flutter-webrtc/flutter-webrtc) - WebRTC plugin for Flutter Mobile/Desktop/Web